 If you're just getting started with Genealogy, please check out our Genealogy Research page.

 Many Archive and Manuscript collections contain genealogical and family history information.
 Search the Guide to Archives & Manscripts using keywords such as family names and locations to discover relevant holdings.
 Researchers must visit the Center to use manuscripts and must follow our policy.
-Some of the more extensive genealogy collections are:
+Some of the more extensive genealogy collections were compiled by:

 The WVRHC’s West Virginia book collection contains numerous sources of genealogical information.
 To find books, search the library catalog by keyword, title, author, or subject.
 Books from the WVRHC cannot be checked out; they must be used on site.
 However, you may be able to use interlibrary loan through your local library to request a book or a book chapter.